|

 Conclusion

-normally be to demonstrate your understanding of history, making the
+in writing will normally be to demonstrate your understanding of history,

-general use of the upper-case ANZAC is preferred by many people with a
+the upper-case ANZAC is preferred by many people with a different main goal

-different main goal in writing, such as ensuring the origin of the term is never
+in writing, such as ensuring the origin of the term is never forgotten.

 More information